heseya/core/readme.md

 make bash
 ```

+If port is taken you can change DOCKER_PORT in .env to your liking
+Easy start only works with default dirname `store-api` for now

 ## Git hooks
 Project uses git pre-commit hook to automaticly generate IDE Helper docs and fix style issues

 >### Attention
->This section assumes the project catalogue uses the default repository name: store-api.
+>Hook scripts assume the project catalogue uses the default repository name: store-api.
->The commands and the git hooks running on host will need to be modified with correct catalogue name otherwise.
+>The copied hooks will need to be modified with correct catalogue name.

 Enable pre-commit scripts by copying git hooks
 ```